DBA-MdAnasMiah/Database-Administration-SQL/Security/Login.md

 ## To create login

-The following Script will create SQL login with higest Privilage in the SQL instance.
+The following Script will create SQL login with highest Privilege in the SQL instance.

 ```sql
 USE [master]